Free Training! Finding clients as a new website designer

 Monthly retainers have their pros and cons.

-Pro, you have the peace of mind that if your website decides to throw and temper tantrum one day and bring your online business crashing down, you’ve got someone on hand who’s job it is to fix it.
+Pro: (at least from the client’s perspective) your client has the peace of mind that if their website decides to throw a temper tantrum one day and bring their online business crashing down, they’ve got someone on hand who’s job it is to fix it.

-Con, designers and developers don’t come cheap, so paying $100 or more a month for a monthly retainer with a designer/developer can become a pricey business expense.
+Con: designers and developers don’t come cheap, so paying $100 or more a month for a monthly retainer with a designer/developer can become a pricey business expense for your client.

-One of the main questions potential future clients ask me is, ‘are you available to help me down the line after the site is complete?’
+So back when I was still serving clients 1:1, if a potential client asked ‘are you available to help me down the line after the site is complete?’

 (50 shades of Grey has nothing on this love match, lemme tell you!)

-The short answer to why I don’t offer monthly retainer packages is, quite honestly, because my clients would be paying me for sitting around doing a whole lotta nothing.
+Because my clients would basically be paying me for sitting around doing a whole lotta nothing.

-One of the (many) reasons I choose & love Squarespace is that the system is all contained and controlled by Squarespace.
+One of the (many) reasons I chose Squarespace back then and still use and love it to this day is that the system is all contained and controlled by Squarespace.

 The Squarespace teams in NYC, Portland & Dublin deal with all the back end tech mumbo jumbo, so Squarespace users never need to deal with website melt downs.